waiyanhein/j-preview-upload/README.md

 ###Note
 ```
 Design is fully customizable.
 So you can set whatever image or color or size you want for preview.
+It will automatically check for the png,jpg,jpeg and gif extension for preview image.
 ```

 ###Usage